14 Dec 1826 Appointed Hospital Assistant, vice John Stewart Graves who became Assistant Surgeon 38th Foot.

 12 Jan 1829 Appointed Assistant Surgeon 25th (The King's Own Borderers) Regiment of Foot vice Assistant Surgeon James Stuart who died on 31 Dec 1828.

-2 July 1841 Appointed Staff Surgeon 2nd Class and was posted to Malta.
+2 July 1841 Appointed Staff Surgeon of the 2nd Class.
+Posted to Malta.

 Malta 28 Dec 1841 Arrived at Malta as Staff Surgeon 2nd Class.